Congratulations on paying off debt!

 Calling someone who is trying to take control of their finances cheap, is simply a cheap shot!

-Learning the difference between being cheap and being frugal is extremely important since frugal sometimes can be seen negative.
+Learning the difference between being cheap and being frugal is extremely important since frugal sometimes can be seen as negative.
 I am not cheap; I just value my money and my family's future.

 “I’m able to give my kids everything.”